RichardBergna/richardbergna.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Richard Bergna is a first-year PhD student at the Cambridge Machine Learning Group (CBL) under the supervision of Professor José Miguel Hernández-Lobato.
+His interests liea in uncertainty quantification in machine learning, particularly in deep learning, and in decision-making under uncertainty, graph neural networks.
+Previously, he completed his MPhil in Machine Learning and Machine Intelligence (MLMI) at the University of Cambridge https://www.mlmi.eng.cam.ac.uk/.